amirprogrammer04/DSD/README.md

 You can refer to doc folder to see explanation of the project and refer to code folder to see code of the project.
 Also i prepared the output of the simulation and also the vcd file and uploded in the doc file.
 ## Authers
 [Amirhossein Mohammadpour](https://github.com/amirprogrammer04)

+#Note
+First Doc file had some problem that i fixed in the second, althouth because it is after 9 a.m, first one is also Ok.